About the event

 Research has shown that in order to encourage a lifelong love of reading, children benefit from reading in the language they speak at home, also known as mother tongue.

 Let’s add as many languages to our platforms as we can so students can read in their mother tongue!

-How much time do I have to translate a book?
+How much time do we have to translate a book?
 Is there a deadline?

-You can take as much time as you need to translate a book.
+Your organization can take as much time as they need to translate a book.
 This particular translation push is between now and May 29, 2020.
 It takes approximately 1 hour to translate one book, with variations depending on the level.

-How can I help recruit other volunteers for this event?
+How can we help recruit other volunteers for this event?

 Tell a friend!
 Share on your social media!
 We have provided some social media shares for you to use, available here.

 No, participation is free!
 We appreciate your organization volunteering their own time to contribute to these efforts.